dlearningcode/react_router_nav_movies/README.md

   - How to add multiple categories to a movie object (thinking array, but not sure if/how that affects filtering)
   - How to create a details object that expands when the movie name link is clicked
 - Okay, I think I've got the Router part down, but I'm back to undefined context.
 Wondering if there might be some sort of interaction between Router and Context I'm unaware of.
 Tomorrow's journey.

+2023-11-16

+- Well, this was a day of research and trial and error, and error, and... error.
+I really should've been committing all these attempts; will next time.
+Have determined with very little room for doubt that React's current context API does not work with React Router v6's routing system, at all.
+However, it seems React Router does have a `useOutletContext` hook that may actually do what I've needed here.
+Thinking I'll redo this project that way, especially since I want to set it up so each category page allows the visitor to add another movie.
+- Rolling the site back to props for now, and the first two pages went up quickly.
+- Tomorrow will be getting all the main filter pages set up, and if I can move quick enough, figure out the movie details page as well.
+Don't know how React Router does internal navigation like that, especially since I'm thinking that I'd want to dynamically populate a template page, so all links go to the same page... we'll see.
+- Did figure out the array of objects filtering, using movie.categories.some(cat) to read inside each category array for a match.